 The playoffs have officially concluded and a champion of the league has been crowned.
 Before all of the rosters are reset for the next season, take a look at the champion's team and see what they did well.
 Did their quarterbacks dominate or their defense?
 It's never too early to prepare for next season!

 In addition, take a look at the final league standings.
-Note how everyone placed and briefly examine each manager's roster, paying special attention to the players that players stood out or underachieving throughout the year.
+Note how everyone placed and briefly examined each manager's roster, paying special attention to the players that stood out or underachieved throughout the year.

 No team is perfect, so a steady commitment to roster adjustments is vital to the success of any fantasy football team.
 Reflect on all the transactions you made throughout the course of the season (trades, adding/dropping free agents, lineup substitutions).
 Which moves benefitted the team and helped up your weekly point total?
 Which moves didn't work out so well?
 These are all questions you should be asking yourself as you try to better your approach for the following season.